 Dhaulagiri Circuit Trek Difficulty

 Dhaulagiri Circuit is a strenuous trek—one of the toughest in Nepal.
-The optional ascent of Dhampus Peak (6,060 meters) requires the requisite mountaineering skills, such as knowledge of ice axes and crampons.
-At least three days in a row need to spend without getting comfortable over snow above 5,000 meters.
+The optional ascent of Dhampus Peak (6,060 meters) requires the requisite mountaineering skills, such as knowledge of ice axes and crampons—at least three days in a row need to spend without getting comfortable over snow above 5,000 meters.
 The cold adds to the challenge—because this is a camping trek, there are no cozy lodges to stay in overnight.
 The Dhaulagiri Circuit Trek is not ideal for beginners, but the rewards are high for those with more experience.

 Day 1: Arrival day (1,300 m)